 Mushrooms don’t take very long to cook at all.
 In fact, the mushrooms i used in this mushroom ravioli recipe only take about 3-4 minutes to become tender.
 You could eat them at this point (you can eat them raw, for that matter), but I like to let them cook in the sauce for a while after they start to cook so that the mushroom flavor really infuses into the cream sauce.

-If you’re going to grill them, then I recommend using a bigger, whole mushroom like baby bellas or button mushrooms.
+If you’re going to grill them, then I recommend following my Grilled Steak and Mushroom Kabob recipe, and using a bigger, whole mushroom like baby bellas or button mushrooms.
 These take a little longer to grill and hold their shape quite well.

 Ravioli with Mushroom Cream Sauce